AdobeDocs/workfront.it-IT/help/quicksilver/planning/planning-and-genstudio-integration/get-started-with-workfront-planning-and-genstudio-integration.md

 <!--use this article to make this one similar to it: https://experienceleague.adobe.com/en/docs/workfront/using/adobe-workfront-integrations/review-approval-integrations/wf-proof-and-genstudio-->

-# Guida introduttiva all’integrazione di Adobe Workfront Planning ed Adobe GenStudio for Performance Marketing
+# Introduzione a Pianificazione di Adobe Workfront e integrazione di Adobe GenStudio for Performance Marketing

 <!--<span class="preview">The information on this page refers to functionality not yet generally available.
 It is available only in the Preview environment for all customers.
 After the monthly releases to Production, the same features are also available in the Production environment for customers who enabled fast releases. </span>